FlareSolverr/FlareSolverr/README.md

 This is the recommended way for Windows users.
 * Download the [FlareSolverr zip](https://github.com/FlareSolverr/FlareSolverr/releases) from the release's assets.
 It is available for Windows and Linux.
 * Extract the zip file.
-FlareSolverr executable and chrome folder must be in the same directory.
+FlareSolverr executable and firefox folder must be in the same directory.
 * Execute FlareSolverr binary.
 In the environment variables section you can find how to change the configuration.

 ### From source code